 • Hans Kelsen was an influential Austrian legal theorist, since 1919 professor of public and administrative law in Vienna, who spent the last decades of a productive life in the United States of America, having escaped from Europe at the time of Hitler's rise to power.
-His work was important in jurisprudence as well as international law.
+His work was important in jurisprudence as well international law.
 Kelsen was a central figure in drafting the Austrian constitution after World War I. Many of his students became important legal theorists: Adolf Merkl, Felix Kaufmann, Alf Ross, Luis Legaz y Lacambra, Adolf Verdross, Erich Voegelin, Charles Eisemann, František Weyr.

-- In Kelsen's development (according to Stanley Paulson) at least four periods can be distinguished: - a) the constructivist phase, - b) the strong neo-Kantian phase (1920-mid of 1930), - c) the weak neo/Kantian phase, and - d) the will theory of law. - The legal order is not a system of coordinated norms of equal level, but a hierarchy of different levels of legal norms. - According to Kelsen a norm is valid if it has been "posited" (issued) in accordance with a "higher" norm.
+- In Kelsen's development (according to Stanley Paulson) at least four periods can be distinguished:

+- a) the constructivist phase,

+- b) the strong neo-Kantian phase (1920-mid of 1930),

+- c) the weak neo/Kantian phase, and

+- d) the will theory of law.